Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 We need a way to determine when we're running from our production environment (prod) or our local Postgres environment. <br>
 To do this, we added an if statement to the code.
-Below is the code for `schema-load`.
+Below is the modified code for `schema-load`.
 ```
 #! /usr/bin/bash